gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 The cost also increases with the magnitude of the actuation (δ​, a, δ​ * v).
 This minimizes the use of the actuators and also penalizes high velocities during large turns by using their product (δ​ * v).
 The final set of costs are related to the change in the actuator values between cycles.
 This allows the driving be smooth.
 ## Fitting the 3rd Order Polynomial
 The desired path of the car is defined by a series of (x, y) points marking the center line of the road in front of the car.
-To allow the solver to be able to compute the solution, we fit a third order polynomial to these points using the polyfit function.
+To allow the solver to be able to compute the solution, I first transformed the global way points to the local car coordinates.
+I then fitted a third order polynomial to these points using the polyfit function.
 The four coefficients returned by the polyfit function is then used by the ipopt solver.
 ## Latency
 The simulator allows for the simulation of a delay for the actuator to show up on the physical system.
 This makes it mimic real life systems where the delay is unavoidable.
 This latency can be modeled into the state equations.
 I put them in the constraints on the actuator state variables u as shown below.
 ```